 - Changes in the organizational structure

-- Versioning: instead overwriting data whenever there is a change request, the system should be able to preserve the existing data and generate another version.
+- Versioning: instead of overwriting data whenever there is a change request, the system should be able to preserve the existing data and generate another version.
 Both should be accessible, in other to allow comparison and auditing.

 - Branching: not only sequential versioning (v1, v2, v3), it should allow users to create multiple current versions.
 Creating scenarios of event temporary exercises should be effortless.

-- Spreadsheet as first-class citizen: small companies might not use them much.
+- Spreadsheet as a first-class citizen: small companies might not use them much.
 But any mid-to-big companies use spreadsheets for everything.
 Importing and exporting system data as Excel/LibreOffice/Google Docs is a must.

 With this feature set in mind, I started to create a spear time what is now temporally called Project Curva for the last 3 months.
-I will post more about it in the future: the used technology, the technical challenges and some lessons learned.
+I will post more about it in the future: the used technology, the technical challenges, and some lessons learned.